Forensic Scientist

 Sample of which body part do you use to perform a dna check of a john doe if you have to

-Asked by Mystery over 8 years ago
+Asked by Mystery almost 9 years ago

 From live people we usually take a buccal swab from the inside of the mouth.
 From a deceased person, we can use any part from which we can extract DNA, such as blood, bone, teeth, etc.